 This somewhat weakened Slick’s position, of course, because Hall argued from the erroneous perspective that since, in his view, apostles have ended, then it follows that apostolic manifestations were, therefore, temporary to the early church age, and not needed since the canon of scripture was ratified.

-Their argument is based on the existence of Christ’s Apostles, but doesn’t take into account the truth that they were with Him on the day of ascension, when He was a about to lead captivity captive and give gifts to men of apostles, prophets, evangelists, pastors and teachers, as promised.
+Their argument is based on the existence of Christ’s Apostles, but doesn’t take into account the truth that they were with Him on the day of ascension, when the risen Jesus was about to lead captivity captive and give gifts to men of apostles, prophets, evangelists, pastors and teachers, as promised.

 Ephesians 4:8-12 Therefore He says: “When He ascended on high, He led captivity captive, And gave gifts to men.”
 (Now this, “He ascended”—what does it mean but that He also first descended into the lower parts of the earth?
 He who descended is also the One who ascended far above all the heavens, that He might fill all things.)